Menu

 Compassion

-Teaching your children this crucial value helps foster the development of empathy, allowing children to better understand and connect with the emotions and experiences of others.
-This empathy is the foundation for forming positive relationships and engaging in prosocial behaviours.
+Teaching your children this crucial value helps foster the development of empathy.
+Empathy allows children to better understand and connect with the emotions and experiences of others, which is the foundation for forming positive relationships and engaging in prosocial behaviours.

 Beyond that, this will be a critical tool for your children as they encounter conflicts and work to resolve them.
 Children who are taught compassion are more likely to approach conflicts with a willingness to understand and find mutually beneficial solutions, leading to healthier and more peaceful relationships.